IncPlusPlus/titanfall2-rp/README.md

 You're still here?
 Fine.
 If you really couldn't follow the instructions above, just click [here](https://github.com/IncPlusPlus/titanfall2-rp/releases/latest/download/titanfall2-rp.exe).
 Just promise me one thing.
 Never _**ever**_ file a bug report.

+## Supported Game Modes
+While this project _is_ stable, it isn't **_nearly_** complete yet.
+Multiplayer game data isn't easy to track down in memory.
+For this reason, this project has a limited set of game modes that it supports.
+You can still play the unsupported game modes.
+It won't cause any problems.
+However, only the supported game modes will show your score and other info on Discord.
+For the list of supported games, see [#45](https://github.com/IncPlusPlus/titanfall2-rp/issues/45).

+## Known Issues
+See [the bugs area](https://github.com/IncPlusPlus/titanfall2-rp/issues?q=is%3Aopen+is%3Aissue+label%3Abug) for all the known issues at this time.

 ## DISCLAIMER